1. CINEMORE

 Denzel has played the leading role in five Tony films, including this one, so he probably knows better than anyone what kind of style is perfect for this director.
 As expected, Tony was immediately captivated by the script, finishing it in about 90 minutes, the same amount as the movie itself, and decided he wanted to make it into a movie.

-There is no complicated structure in this work.
-The main characters are men who work in the railroad world.
-One is a newcomer who just joined the company, and the other is a veteran who is nearing retirement age.
-Two people, each with troubles in their personal lives, do everything in their power to stop a train that has become Unstoppable on the tracks.
-While this work is a simple and straightforward action story, it is also clever in that it also serves as a projection of the protagonists as they struggle to control life's unmanageable problems.
+There is no complex structure to this film.
+The main characters are men who work in the railroad industry.
+One is a new recruit who has just joined the company, the other a veteran who is nearing retirement age.
+The two men, each with troubles in A Very Private Affair, do everything in their power to stop a train that has gone out of Unstoppable and become unstoppable on the tracks.
+This film is a straightforward action film, but at the same time, it is also clever in that it also serves as a projection of the main characters, who struggle to somehow control the unmanageable problems in their lives.

 "Unstoppable" (c)Photofest / Getty Images